tuvrai/globetrotter/README.md

 The southern hemisphere latitude is written with negative, for example 25.5 south is simply -25.5.
 Same goes with western hempisphere longitude.
 North hemisphere latitude and eastern hemisphere longitude is positive.
 The hemisphere of the point is determined by whether it is above or down to equator and whether it is left or right to prime meridian.

+## TODO
+* Mobile version support
+* Allow choosing locations (like only capitals from North America or only places from Oceania etc.)
+* Show some trivia about guessed location
+* Allow loading custom locations (from GUI or JSON string)
+* Maybe music, just like the flash version had